eleev/message-view-ui/README.md

   - You may tell the component to dismiss itself after a number of seconds or do it manually.
 - **Autolayout**
   - You don't need to do anything related to autolayout - the component properly handles everything.
+- **Customize icons**
+  - You can supply your own icon and programmtically set its color.

 # 📚 Code Samples